Yufok1/Convergence_Engine/CRA_LINGUISTIC_AWARENESS_INTEGRATION.md

 ## Summary

-The CRA is now fully integrated with the Dynamic Multi-Dimensional Linguistic Awareness System.
+The CRA is now fully integrated with the Dynamic Multi-Dimensional Linguistic Awareness System and Quality-Controlled Recursive Expansion.
 It has:
 - ✅ Complete knowledge of all 14 dimensions
-- ✅ Full control over all 13 config settings
+- ✅ Full control over all 27 config settings (13 original + 14 quality control)
-- ✅ Understanding of how the system works
+- ✅ Understanding of how the system works, including three-phase learning curve
 - ✅ Ability to monitor and recommend adjustments
 - ✅ Examples and guidelines for effective use
+- ✅ Quality control system awareness (prevents "yarn ball", enables causation expansion)

-The CRA can now help users understand, configure, and optimize the linguistic awareness system for better organism language learning and communication.
+The CRA can now help users understand, configure, and optimize the linguistic awareness system for better organism language learning and communication, with full control over relationship discovery, validation, and convergence mechanisms.

+## Quality Control System Integration ⭐ NEW

+The CRA now has complete awareness of the Quality-Controlled Recursive Expansion System:

+### What CRA Knows
+- **Three-Phase Learning Curve**: Early exploration → Mid validation → Late convergence
+- **Validation Mechanisms**: Semantic frame compatibility + context coherence
+- **Quality Feedback**: Success/failure tracking strengthens/weakens relationships
+- **Convergence Mechanisms**: Periodic quality review, pruning criteria
+- **Seeded Protection**: Base concepts never pruned

+### What CRA Can Control
+- All 14 quality control parameters via `[[CONFIG_UPDATE: {...}]]`
+- Exploration rates (start, end, decay speed)
+- Confidence thresholds (initial, growth rate)
+- Discovery caps and validation requirements
+- VP-aware exploration boost
+- Pruning criteria and review frequency

+### Example Use Cases
+- **Increase Exploration**: Boost `exploration_start` to 0.3 for more relationship discovery
+- **Stricter Validation**: Raise `min_confidence_threshold` to 0.5 for higher quality
+- **Faster Convergence**: Reduce `exploration_decay_generations` to 500
+- **More Discoveries**: Increase `max_discoveries_per_generation` to 20

+See `QUALITY_CONTROL_SYSTEM.md` for complete documentation.